Bernard-Dugas/r.diag/README.md

  Software Foundation, version 2.1 of the License.

  Contact : Dugas.Bernard@uqam.ca
- Last revision : April 2017
+ Last revision : May 2017